CodepathFinalProject/Bibliophile/README.md

 Purchase
 * [x] Buyer can express interest in buying a book by clicking "BUY", thus creating an Inquiry.
-* [ ] Sellers can find inquiries in a Transactions tab.
-If Seller agrees to sell the book, Seller clicks "ACCEPT"
+* [x] Sellers can find inquiries in a Transactions tab.
+If Seller agrees to sell the book, Seller clicks "CONFIRM"
-* [ ] After accepting an inquiry, Seller and Buyer will be taken into Facebook messenger where a conversation will be started
-* [ ] Once Buyer has received the book, Buyer can click "CONFIRMED" and the transaction will take place
+* [x] Once Buyer has received the book, Buyer can click "CONFIRMED" and the transaction will take place

 Profile
 * [x] Clicking the Profile tab will take you to the Profile activity